corrode/corrode.github.io/content/blog/sharp-edges-in-rust-std/index.md

 That one's a bit controversial.

-Rust has two hash map implementations in the standard library:
+Rust has two map implementations in the standard library:
 `BTreeMap`, which guarantees insertion ordering, while `HashMap` is unordered, but more commonly used.
 For a long time, a "performance trick" was to use `BTreeMap` if you needed a faster hash map implementation.
 Nowadays, this is no longer the case.